PL

 The Machine Vibrodiagnostics Laboratory is equipped with the following test apparatus:

-1. multi-channel data acquisition hardware LMS SCADAS Mobile with a set of sensors and Test.Lab software, an effective tool that can be applied to carry out experimental investigations of rotor dynamics or modal analysis,
+1. multi-channel data acquisition hardware: LMS SCADAS Mobile with a set of sensors and Test.Lab software, an effective tool for conducting experimental investigations of rotor dynamics or modal analysis,

-2. wide frequency range vibration exciters and impulse hammer,
+2. wide frequency range vibration exciters and an impulse hammer,

-3. a very accurate, two-plane balancing machine for rotors (of weight up to 15 kg and length up to 500 mm),
+3. a very accurate, two-plane balancing machine capable of balancing rotors up to 15 kg in weight and 500 mm in length,

-8. thermal imaging camera Flir E50 with wide-angle lens, reflected ambient temperature & emissivity correction and moisture meter, produced by Extech.
+8. thermal imaging camera: Flir E50 with a wide-angle lens, reflected ambient temperature & emissivity correction, and a moisture meter produced by Extech.

 In addition to the above-mentioned test apparatus, the department has at its disposal several multiprocessor workstations together with CAD/CAE software (e.g. Autodesk Inventor, Abaqus, Ansys, Madyn 2000, Matlab).